-Calcáreo studies the possibility of designing new manufacturing processes in design based on the bioreference of calcareous organisms of the marine ecosystem.
-The project questions and proposes a new way of relating and understanding matter based on less disruptive dynamics that foster a link with understanding natural systems.
+Calcáreo studies the possibility of designing new manufacturing processes in design based on the bio-reference of calcareous organisms of the marine ecosystem.
+The project questions and proposes a new way of relating to and understanding matter based on less disruptive dynamics that foster a link with understanding natural systems.

 Through the research and development of calcareous materialities, it seeks to involve people in a more active way in the reformulation of perceptions that we have with objects that surround us and their production cycles.
-This is why the processes and recipes developed are open source and of free access to open the barriers of entry to material experimentation.
+This is why the processes and recipes developed are open source and free access, to remove the barriers of entry to material experimentation.

-The research understands the role of calcium carbonate biomineralization of some living organisms and the natural abundance of this biomass in the marine ecosystem.
+The research understands the role of calcium carbonate biomineralisation of some living organisms and the natural abundance of this biomass in the marine ecosystem.

-In its first version, it promotes the use of a waste of great abundance in Chile’s mytiliculture industry, where tons of mussel shell remains are generated which are not used and end up being disposed of in landfills.
-Biobased Calcáreo arises from the experimentation and optimization of a biocomposite between milled mussel shells and an alginate solution, a polysaccharide derived from brown algae.
-With an appearance and properties similar to that of a ceramic material, its uses could be applied to a temporary or symbolic object, since upon submerged in water, it dissolves, reincorporating into the ecosystem.
+In its first version, it promotes the use of a waste of great abundance in Chile’s mussel farming industry, where tons of mussel shells are generated and ends up in landfills.
+Biobased Calcáreo arises from the experimentation and optimisation of a biocomposite between milled mussel shells and an alginate solution, a polysaccharide derived from brown algae.
+With an appearance and properties similar to that of a ceramic material, its uses could be applied to a temporary or symbolic object, when submerged in water, it dissolves, reincorporating into the ecosystem.

 Calcáreo for moulds:

-1. Wash the mussel shells to remove remaining waste and dry.
+1. Wash the mussel shells to remove the remaining waste and dry them.

 2. Place the shells inside a cloth bag and smash them with a hammer.